 repealed provisions means the Local Government (Miscellaneous Provisions) Act 1960 as in force immediately before repeal day.

-(2) For the purposes of section 93(2)(d) a person who was an authorised person for the purposes of section 245A of the repealed provisions immediately before repeal day is to be taken to be an authorised person in relation to the inspection of private swimming pool enclosures for the period commencing on repeal day and ending on the day that is 5 years after that day.
+(2) For the purposes of section 93(2)(d) a person who was an authorised person for the purposes of section 245A of the repealed provisions immediately before repeal day is to be taken to be an authorised person in relation to the inspection of a barrier to a private swimming pool for the period commencing on repeal day and ending on the day that is 5 years after that day.

 [Regulation 54 amended in Gazette 18 Dec 2012 p.
-6574.]
+6574; 15 Apr 2016 p.
+1172.]

 Division 3 — Smoke alarms